dvdvideo1234/UbuntuBatches/MaNGOS/virtualbox.md

     downloaded in [`[1]`][ref-1].
  5. Configuring the `Network`.
   * Set adapter one of the network tab to bridged if you have a second network card and you want your server to run on it or NAT if you don't.
-I am gonna use `Intel Pro 1000 MT Desktop (82540EM)` as the Ubuntu takes it without any drivers.
+Click on the little blue triangle that sais `Advanced` and change `Adapter Type` to `Intel Pro 1000 MT Desktop (82540EM)` as the Ubuntu takes it without any drivers.
  6. Configuring the `Shared Folders`.
-  * Click on the buttin with the `folder +` sign.
+  * Click on the button with the blue folder `+` sign.
     An `Add Share` dialog will appear.
     In `Folder Path` drop down menu select `Other...` Give it the location of your client.
 This becomes handy later.